Contributing

 Test Categories

-Integration Tests: System interaction patterns
+System Coordination: Multi-system interaction patterns

 Testing Standards